AuditSail logo

 AuditSail is a compliance monitoring platform that enables businesses to manage, approve, and audit marketing assets and communications across their teams and partner networks.

-If you are a consumer whose data has been processed through our platform, Section 4 explains our respective responsibilities, Section 10 explains how long we keep your data, and Section 11 explains your rights and who to contact.
+If you are a consumer whose data has been processed through our platform by one of our customers, the customer that collected your data is the data controller.
+Section 3 explains the respective responsibilities, Section 9 explains how long we keep your data, and Section 10 explains your rights and who to contact.
 For any other queries, contact us at privacy@auditsail.com.

 AuditSail Limited ("AuditSail", "we", "us", "our") is a company incorporated in England and Wales.